Beyond Religion: Ethics for a Whole World

-Beyond Religion: Ethics for a Whole World is a 2011 book by 14th Dalai Lama.
-It is about Secular ethics use in our everyday life.
+Beyond Religion: Ethics for a Whole World is a 2011 book by the 14th Dalai Lama.
+It is about the use of secular ethics in everyday life.
 Those are ethics that can be used by both religious and non-religious people.
 There are many suggestions about getting rid of destructive emotions and helping other people.
-In this book there is justified the importance of compassion.
+In this book the importance of compassion is justified.